REGENT Business School FINANCIAL SERVICES BOARD (FSB) RECOGNITION

 - Have an excellent academic dossier (top 10% of graduating class, with cum laude)

 - Submit a record of extra-curricular activities in support of application for a specific programme;

 - Exhibit maturity and sense of responsibility as assessed by a personal statement;

 - Submit 3 letters of recommendation, at least two from academics or employers sources who know the candidate well;

-- Undergo an interview by a REGENT pre-selection committee;
+- Undergo an interview by the institution’s pre-selection committee (if you are selected);

 - Pass the chosen university entrance exams as required;